Kinnari veena: Medieval kinnari vina

 Ca, 12th century C.E.
 Musician playing Kinnari vina at the Chennakeshava Temple, Belur.
 The squared circle on the instrument's bottom is a platform for the stringholder and bridge.
 It connects to the tube, delivering vibrations to tube and gourd resonators.

 The kinnari vina was documented by Śārṅgadeva (1175-1247).
 Versions of the Kinnara vina, according to him, included the Bruhati kinnara, Madhyama kinnara, and Laghvee Kinnara.

 The differences were in the length of the dandum (tube), and its thickness.
 The tubes evidently were not round, as a basic kinnari could be 2.5 inches tall and 5.5 inches wide.
 The height increased with the addition of frets.

 According to Sarngadeva, the bruhati kinnari vina had a dandam 50 inches long, with a width of 6.5 inches.
 The madhyama kinnara vina had a dandam is 43 inches, with a width "in proportion."
 The laghvi kinnari vina was 35 inches in length, with a width of 5 inches.

 Ancient Tamil kinnari (kinnaram | கின்னாரம் )

 The kinnaram is a version of the kinnari found in Tamil.
 The Tamil instrument is a one-stringed pierced-lute, made from a calabash or sorakkai gourd.
 The gourd is pierced with a bamboo rod so that it sticks out on both sides of the calabash and forms a neck.
 Traditionally, it was strung with fiber from the Saccharum spontaneum plant, but in recent years, metal stings have been used.
 The instrument may be on the edge of extinction, as a news article has reported that only one experienced player is now living.

+Similar instruments

+Similar plucked fretted tube zithers, which may derive from thekinnari veena, include the đàn brố or bro of Vietnam's Central Highlands, the jejy vaotavo (also called lokanga voatavo or herrauou) of Madagascar, and the dzendzé ya shitsuva of the Comoros.